 Luxury: Coco-mat Athens BC is a perfect place to stay in Athens to enjoy all the comfort in a stunning location.

-Athens One Day Tour
+Things to Do in Athens: Athens One Day Tour

 Two are the things I always regret postponing, therefore I thought that having almost a week to spend in Athens I had no excuse.